raspberrypilearning/fruit-salad/en/step_2.md

 go to x: (-172) y: (112)
 ```

-**Tip:** The coordinates of the `go to x: y:`{:class="block3motion"} block will have the current location of the Ingredient sprite already in them so you shouldn't need to change them.
+**Tip:** The coordinates of the `go to x: y:`{:class="block3motion"} block will have the current location of the **Ingredients** sprite already in them, so you should not need to change them.

 --- /task ---

 --- task ---
-Try out your project by clicking on the bowl to add pieces of fruit.
+To try out your project, click on the bowl to add pieces of fruit.

-The **Ingredient** sprite moves from the menu to the mouse pointer, creates a stamp and then moves back to the menu.
-This happens quickly so you don't see it move!
+The **Ingredients** sprite moves from the menu to the mouse pointer, creates a stamp, and then moves back to the menu.
+This happens quickly, so you don't see it move!

-You won't be able to create a stamp by clicking on the menu as the menu stops you doing this.
-The `add`{:class="block3events"} message only gets broadcast if you click on the Stage.
+You will not be able to click on the menu to create a stamp because the menu stops you doing this.
+The `add`{:class="block3events"} message is only broadcast if you click on the Stage.

-If you add a piece of fruit so that it overlaps the Stage then the stamp will automatically go behind the menu.
+If you add a piece of fruit so that it overlaps the Stage, the stamp will automatically go behind the menu.

-**Tip:** On all projects, stamps go on top of backdrops but underneath sprites.
+**Tip:** On all projects, stamps go on top of backdrops, but underneath sprites.

 --- /task ---

-We need to ensure that the bowl is clear at the start.
+You need to ensure that the bowl is clear at the start.

 --- task ---

 Add code to the **Ingredients** sprite to clear all the stamps from the bowl when the `when green flag clicked`{:class="block3events"} block.

-Then go to `Pen`{:class="block3extensions"} and select the `erase all`{:class="block3extensions"} block:
+Then, go to the `Pen`{:class="block3extensions"} blocks menu and select the `erase all`{:class="block3extensions"} block:

 ![Ingredients sprite icon](images/ingredientsSpriteIcon.png)